House System

 “Be who you dare to be” is the house motto and the Redmond team encourages students to step outside their personal comfort zone and fulfil their dreams.

-He was appointed a CBE (Commander of the Order of the British Empire) in the 2004 for services to drama.
+He was appointed a CBE (Commander of the Order of the British Empire) in 2004 for services to drama.

 Russell House